avan06/PS4CheaterNeo/README.md

 Determines the opacity of the window, the maximum is 1 (opaque), `Default is 0.95`.
 (0.9.7.7)
 - `CheatGridViewGroupByEnabled`:
 Determines whether to enable the GroupByEnabled feature in CheatGridView.
 When enabled, Cheat items will be grouped.
 If you have a large number of Cheat items, you may consider disabling this feature to speed up Cheat loading.
 After setting this, you need to restart the program for it to take effect. `Default enabled` (0.9.9.6)
+- `CheatGridGroupRefreshThreshold`:
+To prevent excessive wait times during GroupRefresh, the GridView's GroupRefresh mechanism is activated only when the number of cheats is less than this value. `Default is 10000`.
+(1.0.1.3)
 - `PS4DBGMutexFactor`:
 It is not recommended to adjust this value, and changes take effect only after a restart.
 The Mutex factor determines the number of connections that PS4DBG can occupy during initialization.
 For ReadMemory, the number of connections is from 0 to (but not including) mutexFactor.
 For WriteMemory, the number of connections is from mutexFactor to (but not including) 2*mutexFactor. `Default value is 3` (0.9.9.2)
+- `DisplayChangesListWhenSaving`:
+Determines whether to display the list of change options when saving in Option windows. `Default enabled`.
+(1.0.1.3)

 ### Cheat
 - `CheatLock`: